evshary/aboutme/index.md

   - Introduced code review, CI(Continuous Integration) to the team.
   - Project leader of security improvement on NPort 5000 series.
     * Developed functions on private OS, such as logging, LLDP.
-    * Pass the security test tools, like Nessus.
+    * Pass the security test tools, like Nessus and Defensics.
     * Solved the code size issue.
 * Oct.
 2015 ~ Apr.
 2018, Software Engineer at Moxa inc.
   - Porting mbedtls to FreeRTOS on ARM MCU.